 Light Bulbs and Ballasts

 Broken fluorescent bulbs including CFLs are a health hazard and should be cleaned up in a specific manner.
 For instructions on how to clean up fluorescent bulbs, follow this link to the US Environmental Protection Agency’s website: https://www.epa.gov/cfl/cleaning-broken-cfl.
-After a broken fluorescent bulb is cleaned up, the remaining materials should be placed in a garbage bag, sealed tightly and disposed of in the regular garbage.
+After a broken fluorescent bulb is cleaned up, the remaining materials should be placed in a garbage bag, sealed tightly and disposed in the regular trash.